 Unit, this family amounts to a set of recommendations for guiding people in problem-solving

-conversation to solutions of "all-in" productivity.
-My colleagues and I classify this family of principles
+conversation to solutions of "all-in", i.e. fair, productivity.
+My colleagues and I classify this family of

-by the term Rational Emoto-Linguistics -- because our researches in this field are a branch of an
+principles by the term Rational Emoto-Linguistics -- because our researches in this field are a branch of

-established academic discipline known as psycho-linguistics, and we call it colloquially Eye-Zen English.
+an established academic discipline known as psycho-linguistics.
+Colloquially, we call it Eye-Zen English.

 Our coaching work is mostly, but not exclusively, with clients who are entrepreneurs, professionals, or

-executives, all of whom are very frequently faced with such moments, although we also do pro bono
+executives, all of whom are very frequently faced with such moments, but we also do pro-bono work.

-work.
-As a simplified overview, one may think of Eye-Zen English as a rationally related set of
+As a simplified overview, one may think of Eye-Zen English as a rationally integrated set of principles

-principles for selecting and interpreting English words and constructions thereof.
-Neither an invented
+for selecting and interpreting English words and constructions thereof.
+Neither an invented language

-language nor a vernacular usage of English, the aim of Eye-Zen English is the gaining and
+nor a vernacular usage of English, the aim of Eye-Zen English is the gaining and maintenance of

-maintenance of human connection, through easily seen adherence to the principle of truth, for
+human connection, through an easily learned means of adherence to the principle of accuracy,

-Conceived after becoming proficient in the exchange of authentic IHXENs in a coaching practice, Eye-
+Conceived after becoming proficient in the exchange of honest IHXENs in a coaching practice, Eye-Zen

-usage, such as E-prime and NVC -- including an isolation of the circumstances in which practice of such
+prime and NVC -- including an isolation of the circumstances in which practice of such invented

 • A contribution of new ideas that emphasize the greater vitality of distinctions over definitions for